A Measure of Predictive Sharpness for Probabilistic Models: Comparisons and Numerical Examples

+Sharpness and variance both relate to the concentration of a predictive distribution, but they formalize distinct notions.
+Sharpness is a rank-based, geometry-independent functional: it depends only on the distribution of probability or density values and is therefore invariant to how those values are arranged in the outcome space.
+Variance, by contrast, is inherently geometric: it measures spatial dispersion around the mean and thus depends on how probability mass is positioned across the domain.
+Therefore, there is no universal monotone relationship between sharpness and variance.
+Distributions can share the same sharpness score yet have different variance, and vice versa.
+Sharpness and variance can vary significantly while the other measure is fixed, which is illustrated further below through numerical examples and visualizations.

-\section{Numerical Examples}
+\subsection{Numerical Examples}

-The predictive sharpness measure introduced above provides a way to quantify how strongly a probabilistic prediction concentrates mass over subsets of an outcome space.
-In this section, we illustrate the behavior of the measure through numerical examples, with comparisons to Shannon entropy and Kullback--Leibler (KL) divergence.
-We further observe a reciprocal relationship with variance, where sharpness quantifies concentration as variance quantifies dispersion.

-\subsection{Discrete Distributions}
+\subsubsection{Discrete distributions}

-We begin with the discrete case, examining a case where the outcome space consists of $n = 4$ mutually exclusive and exhaustive outcomes.
-Table~\ref{tbl-one} reports the values of the sharpness measure S(P), Shannon entropy (in bits), KL-divergence from the uniform distribution (also in bits), and variance for illustrative distributions.
-S(P) aligns with entropy and the corresponding divergence in rank order, but moves less sharply when approaching maximum concentration over the space of possibilities (i.e., only one outcome remains).
-At each step, S(P) reflects proportionally the degree of concentration over the outcome space.
+We begin with the discrete case, considering an outcome space that consists of $n = 4$ outcomes.
+Table~\ref{tbl-one} reports the values of $S(P)$, Shannon entropy (in bits), the corresponding KL divergence from the uniform distribution (also in bits), and variance for illustrative distributions.

-A difference between the measures arises with respect to scale, where the scale of S(P) is indexed by domain size, whereas entropy and divergence shift by scale.
-For example, in an outcome space that consists of $n = 7$ elements, for a distribution such as $\{0,0,0.2,0.2,0.2,0.2,0.2\}$ entropy is approximately $2.3$ and KL-divergence from the uniform is approximately $0.49$.
-The sharpness score is $1/3$, reflecting the degree of concentration over this outcome space.
-This highlights the distinct properties and uses of these measures: entropy quantifies total uncertainty in terms of the number and spread of possible outcomes, while S(P) captures the degree of probabilistic concentration over the domain.
-(However, with regard to the domain transformation properties of S(P), see further discussion in Section~5.1.)